bgarnham/arch-kvm/HOWTO.md

 ### 1. Set up VM

-Create a new VM in VirtualBox as follows:
+Create a new VM in Virtual Machine Manager as follows:

 * RAM: 6144M
 * Disk size: 20G